Full-time undergraduate (4 years with placement)

 You can pay your fees in the following ways.

-Veterinary nursing applicants must clearly evidence their practical work experience in their application form.
-We'll expect you to have completed a minimum requirement of four weeks' work experience to be strongly evidenced in your personal statement.
-We recommend that this includes:
+Veterinary nurse applicants must clearly evidence their practical work experience in their application form.
+It is expected that candidates will have completed a minimum requirement of four (4) weeks work experience to be completed or strongly evidenced within the personal statement.
+This is recommended to be comprised of the following:

 Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
 Other equivalent qualifications may be accepted for entry to this course, please email email@example.com for further information.